Victoria University

 VU was the first Australian university to use Block Model learning, where students complete one subject over a four-week ‘block’.
 Since its introduction in 2018, students have become more engaged, get higher pass rates (91% in 2020, up from 74% with the standard model) and achieve better grades (60% distinction level or above).

 VU research offers outstanding cross-disciplinary research opportunities in sport, health and active living, and sustainable industries and liveable cities.
 The research institutes and centres are supported by their partnerships with industry, resulting in collaborations that address the challenges our communities face.
+Partnerships with more than 4000 organisations inform VU’s curriculum and provide students with work-integrated and hands-on practical learning opportunities to ensure they are work ready.
+Graduates are more employable, meeting the current and future needs of industry.

 Victoria University is regulated by the Victoria University Act 2010 which confers powers upon its peak governing bodies to administer the business, performance and strategy of the University.